chris-pearce/scally/utilities/README.md

 - It’s more robust compared to having to rely on applying classes at the HTML level as classes can be missed.
 - It’s more readable having all styles capsulated in the Sass component partial.

-So the above `div` would receive a specific component class and would be stripped of the utility classes in the HTML and instead moved into the **Modal** Sass component partial e.g.
+So the above `div` would receive a specific component class which would apply the styles via the `@extend` directive meaning we can remove all of the utility classes from the HTML e.g.

 **HTML**